HORSEBACK RIDING LESSONS

 Expert instruction for beginner to advanced riders

-Our horseback riding lesson program includes expert coaching for beginners to advanced riders.
+Our horseback riding lesson program includes expert coaching for beginner to advanced riders.
 We instruct in saddle seat, hunt seat, western riding as well as driving.
-We have over 20 beautiful Morgan and American Saddlebred lesson horses, in all riding styles for every level of rider.
+We have over 20 beautiful Morgan and American Saddlebred lesson horses, in all riding styles, for every level of rider, ages 4 and up.

 We offer private and group lessons, Tuesday through Sunday.
 Lesson length varies depending on the stamina of the rider, but lessons average about 30 minutes.
-Cost is $45 per lesson and you can schedule a lesson when it works for you.
+Cost is $45 per lesson and you can pay as you go and schedule a lesson when it works for you.
 We have multiple lesson instructors available to accommodate your riding style and schedule.

 Answers to frequently asked questions about our lesson program can be found under the link here.

 and bring to first lesson

 Like an Angel, Barn Name: Angel